 While scuba diving is a must if you want to explore the undersea world properly, there are some other options that are more family friendly (in case you are bringing younger kids).

 If you, the kids or your partner aren’t certified for scuba, you can try SNUBA diving in Jamaica, which does not require certification.
 SNUBA is a fun combination between scuba diving and snorkeling.
 During your SNUBA dive you’ll be able to stay scope the underwater scene much longer than you would while snorkeling as you’ll be breathing through a regulator connected to a floating air supply.
 You can go as deep as 20 ft down during the experience, which can also be enjoyed from more shallow depths.
 The best part about SNUBA is that you’ll get to move around without a cumbersome tank.
 Ahead of your SNUBA trial, read Sandals’ Ultimate Guide to SNUBA Diving post.

-If you’re interested in snorkeling, it’s a good idea to bring along a full face mask, especially if you’re travelling with younger kids.
+If you’re interested in snorkeling in Jamaica, it’s a good idea to bring along a full face mask, especially if you’re travelling with younger kids.
 Snorkeling affords you a chance to get better acquainted with marine life, without the need for certification or training sessions.
 Most people get the hang of it right away, but if you haven’t tried snorkeling before you can check out Sandals’ snorkeling tips for beginners and the best snorkeling in Jamaica..

 Unless you’re not so comfortable being underwater, scuba diving is relatively easy!
 It is recommended that you are in good physical health and a fairly confident swimmer before you dive.
 First time dives can be daunting for many, but trying to breathe naturally and not panicking are key.
 We recommend diving with PADI certified instructors, who will be on hand to help you at all times.